Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data: APPROACH

+We assume that a simulation environment (IsaacGym) is instantiated for each target task, following similar data-generation or sim2real setups \cite{yang2025physics, sciencerobotics_tri, lum2025dextrah}, thereby enabling privileged access to information such as object pose and contact forces.
+The formulation of our framework starts from a single example of human demonstration in simulation $D_h=\left(o^{(i)}_h, a^{(i)}_h\right)_{i=1}^T$ of length $T$.
+The observations $o^{(i)}_h = (x_{ee}, F, x_{obj})$ are composed of robot end-effector pose $x_{ee}\in\mathbb{R}^3\times \mathcal{SO}(3)$ and end-effector force measurements $F^r\in\mathbb{R}^3$, as well as object pose $x_{obj}\in\mathbb{R}^3\times \mathcal{SO}(3)$.
+We define action $a^{(i)}$ as the next end effector pose.
+We use the privileged information in simulation to help with generating new data.
+As will be described in Section \ref{sec:data-gen}, $D_h$ is then modified with Laplacian editing and force modulation under domain randomization, which we group the operation as $\mathcal{M}(D_{h})$.
+This operation generates a more diverse simulation dataset of the task $D_{sim}=\left\{\left(o^{(i)}_s, a^{(i)}\right)\right\}_{i=1}^n$ from $D_h$.
 Note that the $o^{(i)}_s$ in $D_{sim}$ is different from the $o^{(i)}_h$ in $D_{h}$.
 The human demonstration in simulation $D_{h}$ does not collect point cloud information, while $D_{sim}$ does. $D_{sim}$ is used for training the visuomotor compliant flow matching policy $\pi: \mathcal{O} \rightarrow \mathcal{A}$.
 The observation space for the policy is $\mathcal{O} = (o_{pc}, o_{ee}, o_f)$ and the action space for the policy is $\mathcal{A} = (a_{ee},d)$, corresponding to the target end-effector pose and compliance gain $d$.
 During policy rollout on hardware, to improve safety, robustness, and passivity, especially under sim‑to‑real discrepancies, we convert the policy output pose $\mathcal{A} = (a_{ee},d)$ into a state velocity field $\dot{x}_d = f(o_{ee}, d)$.
 The state velocity field is then fed into a passive impedance controller to produce the desired task space force, which drives the robot, denoted as $F_{ee,d} = D(x) \dot{x}_d$, which damps the deviations from the desired velocity, smoothing motion and suppressing abrupt force spikes; described in Section \ref{sec:compliant}.
-Figure \ref{fig:pipeline} shows a complete view of our pipeline.
+Fig. \ref{fig:pipeline} shows a complete view of our pipeline.